B.B.A. in Accounting (Online)

 You can complete the program in as few as two years.
 To review the curriculum details, visit our courses page.

 Scholarships and other financial aid options for online students vary by program.
-Non-traditional students can pursue numerous third-party scholarships.
+Non-traditional students can explore internal and external scholarship options at utica.scholarshipuniverse.com.
 You can also consider these financing options: